Mat-Bak/WorkApp/README.md

 <li>
 <p>
 Before start program is needed create database and import data to it.
 To do this open terminal and create database using this command <i style="background-color:#262626; padding:1px 10px">mysql -u 'user_name' -p -e "CREATE DATABASE persons;</i>
-You will be prompted to enter the password.
-The password is: <i style="background-color:#262626; padding:1px 10px">1234qwer</i>.
+After entering this command, you will be prompted for the password associated with the specified user.
 <br>
 Where <i>user_name</i> is name of computer user and <i>persons</i> is name of database (It can be change becase the same name is implemented in code)
 </li>